 Over the past 15 years, we have collaborated with over 35 international projects focused on researching and analysing policy, programme development and implementation.
 Our international collaboration gives us access to insight and knowledge, which informs our own thinking and contributes to the evolution of our UK work.
 It also supports market transformation and building the capacity of key stakeholders in other countries.

-Energy Saving Trust is a proud and active member of EnR - a voluntary network of twenty-four national energy agencies from EU Member States and neighbour countries.
+Energy Saving Trust is a proud and active member of the European Energy Network (EnR) – a voluntary network of 24 national energy agencies from EU member states and neighbour countries.
 Each EnR member agency supports its government to transform energy markets and mitigate climate change.
 This involves undertaking research and development, piloting innovative approaches and designing and implementing policy, or other market measures, which drive the uptake of energy efficiency, renewable energy and clean transport.

 The network is based on a principle of voluntary membership and is chaired by an annual rotating Presidency and Secretariat.
-In 2019, Energy Saving Trust will take over the Presidency.
+In 2019, Energy Saving Trust held the Presidency.

 Initiated by a core group of governments, global financial institutions, and philanthropies, the Efficiency for Access Coalition is a voluntary partnership that brings together a range of programmes and support mechanisms.
 It aims to achieve faster and higher impact results by exploiting synergies, minimising duplication, and enabling more strategic, better informed investment decisions for the co-design of new activities and interventions.

 Energy Saving Trust provides the Secretariat for the Efficiency for Access Coalition together with CLASP, an international appliance energy efficiency specialist not-for-profit organisation.
 The Secretariat facilitates knowledge sharing, activity coordination, and broader engagement with, and support to, key market stakeholders in the nexus of energy efficiency and energy access.